Affiliate links on Android Authority may earn us a commission. Learn more.

 If you’re wondering whether PS3/PS2 games will have backwards compatibility with the PS5, the answer is sort of.
 Physical disc versions of PS2 and PS3 games are not backwards compatible with the PS5, though that could change with future news from Sony Interactive.

-However, PlayStation Now, or PS Now, works with the PS5.
-PlayStation Now is a cloud-based streaming service by PlayStation that allows you to pick and choose which games you want to play across multiple generations of PlayStation consoles.
-Think of it as Netflix, just with PlayStation games.
+However, with a PlayStation Plus subscription, you can access a cloud-based streaming service by PlayStation that allows you to pick and choose which games you want to play across multiple generations of PlayStation consoles.
+Think of it as Netflix, but for PlayStation games.

 Will PS5 games work on PS4?

 No, unfortunately not.
 PS5 games are optimized specifically for the updated internal hardware of the PS5.
 So, they won’t be compatible with the PS4’s internal hardware.

 PS5 games will work seamlessly with the increased SSD speed, ray tracing, and 4K resolution that comes along with the PS5.
-All of that technological goodness means that the PS5 games will look great on the PS5 console, but just can’t function with the hardware components of the PS4.
+All of that technological goodness means that the PS5 games will look great on the PS5 console but can’t function with the hardware components of the PS4.

-You can transfer games and saved data to the new console
+How to transfer games and saved data to the PS5

-If you still own both the PS4 and PS5 you will be happy to know all your data can be transferred somewhat easily.
-This can be done either using your local Wi-Fi network or a tethered connection using a LAN cable.
+If you still own both the PS4 and PS5, you will be happy to know all your data can be easily transferred.
+This can be done using your local Wi-Fi network or a tethered LAN cable connection.